The Health Benefits of Vinegar

 Animal studies also suggest similar benefits.
 In rats prone to weight gain, vinegar prevented it, along with decreasing fat in the liver and abdomen (Yamashita 2016).
 Another study in rats also showed that vinegar blocked the accumulation of body fat (Konda 2009).

-In addition, there are preliminary studies showing that adding vinegar to cancer cells in a petri dish can kill them, but this is so far removed from the situation in a living person that, in my opinion, the results are not yet very meaningful (Okabe 2014).
-Animal studies using vinegar as a cancer treatment could start to show if there are any promising effects.
+In addition, preliminary in-vitro studies show vinegar can kill cancer cells in a petri dish.
+However, this is so far removed from the situation in a living person that it may not be meaningful (Okabe 2014).
+Animal studies using vinegar as a cancer treatment could start to show if there are promising effects.

 Keeping blood sugar under control is a challenge for patients with diabetes.
 Limited research is starting to indicate that vinegar may be of some benefit.
 One study looking at patients with type 2 diabetes, prediabetes and normal controls showed that individuals with prediabetes had a 34% improvement in insulin sensitivity with vinegar.
 Type 2 diabetics had less of a response, but still improved 19% (Johnston 2004).